narrative-io/narrative-jobs/content/en/process/dev-hiring-process.md

 - Does the submission solve the stated problem and pass our tests?
 - How did the candidate gain confidence that their submission worked?
 - Is the application coherently structured in a way that's idiomatic to the tools and libraries being used?
-Do the choices they made give us any positive insight into how they think about building larger systems for maintainability and correctness?
+Does the submission give us any positive insight into how the candidate thinks about building larger systems with maintainability and correctness in mind?
 - Did the candidate explain their choices and communicate known issues or limitations with their solution?
 Did they call out issues they did not address in the interest of time?